timescale/pgai/docs/vectorizer.md

 # Vectorizers

-A vectorizer provides users with a powerful and automated way to generate and manage LLM embeddings for their PostgreSQL data.
-Here's a summary of what you gain from this feature:
+A vectorizer provides you with a powerful and automated way to generate and manage LLM embeddings for your PostgreSQL data.
+Here's a summary of what you gain from Vectorizers:

 - **Automated embedding generation**: you can create a vectorizer for a specified table, which automatically generates embeddings for the data in that table.

 - **Configurable embedding process**: a vectorizer is highly configurable, allowing you to specify:
     - The embedding model and dimensions.
-For example, OpenAI's `text-embedding-3-small`
+For example, OpenAI's `text-embedding-3-small`.
-    - Chunking strategies for text data
+    - Chunking strategies for text data.
-    - Formatting templates for combining multiple fields
+    - Formatting templates for combining multiple fields.
-    - Indexing options for efficient similarity searches
+    - Indexing options for efficient similarity searches.
-    - Scheduling for background processing
+    - Scheduling for background processing.

 - **Integration with multiple AI providers**: a vectorizer supports different embedding providers, initially including OpenAI, with more planned for the